replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 ## Limitations for Full Backups {#limitations}

-_Top-level fields_ are children of `spec`.
-The following top-level fields are not supported in full backups, and so are not shown in the preceding example specification:
+The following top-level fields, or children of `spec`, are not supported in full backups.
+Therefore, these fields are not shown in the preceding example specification:

 - `snapshotVolumes`
 - `volumeSnapshotLocations`
 - `labelSelector`
 - `includedResources`
 - `excludedResources`

+:::note
+Resources can be excluded adding `velero.io/exclude-from-backup=true` to the manifest files that you want to exclude.
+For more information, see [Configuring Backups](/vendor/snapshots-configuring-backups).